thewca/worldcubeassociation.org/docs/CONTRIBUTING.md

 ## 3. The PR description

-- If your description and your diff disagree ("comment-only fix" that changes display logic), the reviewer will trust the diff and ask.
+- If your description and your diff disagree (you claim it's a "comment-only fix" but it changes display logic), the reviewer will refer to the diff and ask.
 Keep the description accurate.
 - Explain non-obvious decisions proactively.
-"If it isn't straight-forward, explain in two or three sentences why this is the cleanest code you could come up with" is an accepted answer — silence is not.
+"If it isn't straight-forward, explain in two or three sentences why this is the cleanest code you could come up with" is an accepted solution — silence is not.
   - Adding review comments to your own PR can be helpful for reviewers, but it is not required for every single PR in general.
 Only do so when it adds a substantial, helpful context for reviewers and